Despite the fact that he likes 90%+ of what I cook, the hubby always rolls his eyes at the quantity and array of seasonings that I use when I cook.

 And as the defining spice of the Christmas season, there are more reasons than just taste and holiday tradition to use enormous quantities of it.

-Check out 7 surprising reasons to use more cinnamon for better health!
+Check out these reasons to use more cinnamon for better health!

 1. Blood Sugar Control